luke-codewalker/ansible-pi-admin/README.md

 This is the first step: listing all tasks I need to perform (list might grow over time).
 I will check them off once I have collected details about and described the task so that I can repeat it easily (not necessarily with Ansible).

+- [ ] hardware setup (do I want/need to document that?): which Pi version, SD card, POE+ Hat etc.
 - [ ] prerequisites
     - [ ] giving fixed IP addresses.
 Only possible via Router?
         - [ ] add config for Ansible/document them somewhere